yuvalmGS/gigaspaces-wiki-jekyll/xap97net/spacefilteroperationdelegate.markdown

 }
 {code}

-To use this class as the filter, simply use the {{AttributeSpaceFilterConfigFactory}} to create a [SpaceFilterConfig|SpaceFilterConfig Class] instance, and use when starting a space [integrated with the space filter|Implementing and Using a Space Filter#Integrating the Space Filter with a space].
+To use this class as the filter, simply use the `AttributeSpaceFilterConfigFactory` to create a [SpaceFilterConfig|SpaceFilterConfig Class] instance, and use when starting a space [integrated with the space filter|Implementing and Using a Space Filter#Integrating the Space Filter with a space].

 {code:java}
 AttributeSpaceFilterConfigFactory filterConfigFactory = new AttributeSpaceFilterConfigFactory();